-David Strom is the production manager at HPFP, responsible for all aspects of mill management.
+David Strom is the Production Manager at HPFP, responsible for all aspects of mill management.
 He brings the skills critical for the actual mill operation.
-A millwright or a person with welding and mechanical skills is a cornerstone of the crew.
-The Mill Manager must have experience operating a mill and be mechanically inclined for the operation to succeed.
-Milling skills can be learned, but it is a bonus if the Mill Manager also has experience as a sawyer.
+A millwright or a person with welding and mechanical skills is a cornerstone of the mill crew.
+The Production Manager must have experience operating a mill and be mechanically inclined for the operation to succeed.
+Milling skills can be learned, but it is a bonus if the Production Manager also has experience as a sawyer.